KuvA Research Days 2025

 Doctoral alumni poster session: ‘Timelines’

-Venue: White Studio, Academy of Fine Arts
+Venue: White Studio, Academy of Fine Arts, University of the Arts Helsinki

 Host: Professor Ayesha Hameed & Postdoctoral researcher Nina Liebenberg